The Emotional Experiences of the Marginalized

 Elizabeth: So why don't you tell our listeners about yourself and your background and how you became so familiar with this particular topic.

-Joanne: It's been my lifelong dream in being a dream activator., And if you look at my resume, I've kind of bounced around in different fields, different industries, but the common thread has been to get to know people, to get to know myself, to get to know other individuals, know different communities.
+Joanne: It's been my lifelong dream in being a dream activator, and if you look at my resume, I've kind of bounced around in different fields, different industries, but the common thread has been to get to know people, to get to know myself, to get to know other individuals, know different communities.
 And to draw out the flow state in each group.

 And at the current moment, I'm operating as a therapist, specifically an Enneagram and brainspotting therapist.
 But I'm also working alongside other helping professionals and being able to help them build their dream businesses in supporting their life instead of they're life supporting their practices.